 After a thrilling prologue detailing the day the monsters arrive, A Quiet Place: Part II picks up at the very moment Part I ends.
 Although momentarily triumphant, the Abbotts have no time to revel in it.
 Lee (John Krasinski) is dead and Evelyn must now find safety and shelter for her children, including the newborn she delivered just hours before.
 To that end, the family takes off in the direction of Emmett (Cillian Murphy), an old family friend.

 When they find Emmett, he’s a shell of the man he once was, calloused by these creatures who stole from him his friends and family.
-His is the tone of nearly all adults in A Quiet Place: Part II.
-Tragedy has turned survivors into mercenary survivalists, jaded and unconcerned with the suffering others.
-It’s the kids, namely Regan (Millicent Simmonds) and Marcus (Noah Jupe), who are tasked with saving not only the world, but the humanity of those left.
+His is the exasperated emotion shared by nearly every adult in A Quiet Place: Part II.
+Tragedy has turned compassionate survivors into mercenary survivalists, jaded and unconcerned with the suffering others.
+It’s the kids, namely Regan (Millicent Simmonds) and Marcus (Noah Jupe), who are tasked with saving not only the world, but the humanity of those left in it.

-If A Quiet Place was about a family paralyzed by grief, Part II is about channeling that grief into something positive.
+If A Quiet Place was about a family paralyzed by grief, Part II is about harnessing that grief and channeling it into something positive.
 Regan understands this intrinsically.
 She sets out to share her monster vanquishing discovery with the world because to hoard it would be to diminish her own family’s personal loss.

 On a more fundamental level, A Quiet Place: Part II runs into a handful of issues not faced by its predecessor.
 The silver bullet discovered at the end of Part I, in addition to killing monsters, saps an awful lot of tension out of the clashes between humans and beasts.
 Krasinski deals with this in a clever way: he splits up his main characters into three separate perils and cuts between them to keep viewers off balance.
 In effect he ratchets up the anxiety by leveraging the absence of any character on a parallel track.